learnbyexample/100_page_python_intro/100_page_python_intro.md

 [2, 4, 6, 10]
 ```

 The `clear()` method removes all the elements.
 You might wonder why not just assign an empty `list`?
 If you have observed closely, all of the methods seen so far modified the `list` object in-place.
 This is useful if you are passing a `list` object to a function and expect the function to modify the object itself instead of returning a new object.
-More on that later.
+See [Mutability](#mutability) chapter for more details.

 ```ruby
 >>> nums = [1.2, -0.2, 0, 2, 4, 23]